lukasiktar/DELTASORT/README.md

 06_record_one_min_video.py - Recording the synchronized video in specified length (60s) each camera independently.

 07_joint_recording.py - Streaming and recording synchronized video stream from cameras.

+08_record_one_min_images.py - Record one the synchronized image in specified length for each camera idependently.